lodgeit-labs/accounts-assessor/README.md

 * Change directory to the root of the project
 * Enter `swipl -s src/main.pl`

-How to run the tests:
+How to run the program tests:
 * Change directory to the root of the project
 * Enter `./tests/main.sh`

+How to run the web endpoint tests:
+* Change directory to the root of the project
+* Enter `./endpoint_tests/main.sh`

 ## Directory Structure